 SIDE NOTE: You may have noticed that I am spelling “whiskey” without the “E.” Because I am discussing Scottish whisky in this blog post I will use the Scottish spelling of the word vs the Irish and American spelling of the word which adds the “E”.

 Also, people often wonder about the term “Scotch,” It is whisky, but only whisky distilled in Scotland can be called “Scotch.”

-TIP: Samples at the distilleries were free, yes Americans I did say FREE, and the pours are generous.
+CROSS TIP: Samples at the distilleries were free, yes Americans I did say FREE, and the pour is quite generous.
 The knowledge of the hosts serving the whisky was boundless.
 Do take advantage of their vast knowledge and ask questions as you sample, especially if you do not plan to take a tour of their operation, or plan to purchase.
 This is often their life’s work and they are immensely proud of their products.

 We sampled the different varieties of Bruichladdich Scotch and poked around their store for a bit but we decided against a tour of the distillery.
 We had a lot of ground to cover and needed to stay focused.
 Satisfied with the first stop, the family jumped back into the van excited for the next stop.
 However, just a short distance down the road I begged Andrew to pull over so that we could take a few pictures of the dramatic scenery and a sweet little village.